A simple OTDR SOR file parser

 once the build is completed.
 You can now run the command

 or type the docker command:

-to spin up an instance of the docker image.
-This will start a command shell for you to run the pyOTDR.py program.
+to spin up a container.
+This will start a command shell for you to run the pyotdr.py program.
 The docker command above will mount your home directory to the /data folder inside the docker instance.
-The command pyOTDR.py (installed as /pyOTDR/pyOTDR.py) will be in your execution path.
-The docker instance removes itself when you exit the instance.
+The command pyotdr.py (installed as /pyotdr/pyotdr.py) will be in your execution path.
+The container removes itself when you exit the instance.

 Release history Release notifications | RSS feed

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 Hashes for pyotdr-2.1.0-py2.py3-none-any.whl